-The trip charge is $28 and charged for each client service call.
+The trip charge is charged for each client service call.
 The trip charge pays for the technician's vehicle, gas, insurance, maintenance, uniforms, tools, cell phone, and parking.
-We also have an $8 drop-off charge when dropping off or picking up a handpiece repair.
-The entire trip charge is paid to the technician monthly through mileage reimbursement submitted through TriNet (non-taxed), as well as monthly through trip charge reimbursement (surplus after mileage reimbursement paid and taxable).
+We also have a drop-off charge when dropping off or picking up a handpiece repair.
+85% of the ip charge is paid to the technician monthly through mileage reimbursement submitted through TriNet (non-taxed), as well as monthly through trip charge reimbursement (surplus after mileage reimbursement paid and taxable).
 Ops Guide for more info.

 How do I submit my mileage reimbursement?

 Each technician selects the mileage tracking app of their choice.
 This app is used to record miles driven for business purposes.
 At the end of each month, the miles are submitted through TriNet Expense app for reimbursement.
 Submissions entered by the 1st of a month are paid in the first pay period of the month.
 Mileage submissions after the 1st are paid in the following month.
 Ops Guide for more info.

 What type of facility do I need for bench repairs?